jorditost/ImageFiltering/README.md

 Image Filtering
 =================

-This repository will contain a set of examples and tests to filter a video source using [Processing](http://processing.org) and [OpenCV](http://opencv.org/).

-This code uses the [OpenCV library for Processing](https://github.com/atduskgreg/opencv-processing) by Greg Borenstein.
+This repository contains a set of examples and tests for image filtering using [Processing](http://processing.org) and the [OpenCV library for Processing](https://github.com/atduskgreg/opencv-processing) by Greg Borenstein.

 ##Filtering the image for blob detection